A BRIEF HISTORY......OF KIRKBY MALLORY

 |

-The then"Church of England" Village
+The "Church of England" Village

 school was built in 1863, on a site provided by Lady Byron,